ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/excel-export-data-types/index.md

 - When you provide a `numberFormat`, the value gets exported as a number using the format provided.
 You can set the decimal places, format negative values differently and change the exported value color based on the value.
 - When using dataType: 'DateTime', the date time format for Excel is `yyyy-mm-ddThh:MM:ss.mmm:`
 - If you try to export a value that is not compatible with the underlying data type Excel will display an error when opening the file.
 - When using `dataType: 'DateTime'` Excel doesn't format the resultant value, in this example it shows `39923`.
 You need to add the formatting inside Excel.
-You can see a better example of how to handle Date Formatting in the [Excel Styles](/excel-export-styles/) section.
+You can see a better example of how to handle Date Formatting in the [Dates](excel-export-data-types/#dates) section below.

 <grid-example title='Excel Data Types' name='excel-export-data-types' type='generated' options='{ "enterprise": true,"modules": ["clientside", "csv", "excel", "menu"], "exampleHeight": 200 }'></grid-example>